 Following commencement of a clinical trial under an IND, the FDA may also place a clinical hold or partial clinical hold on that trial.
 A clinical hold is an order issued by the FDA to the sponsor to delay a proposed clinical investigation or to suspend an ongoing investigation.
 A partial clinical hold is a delay or suspension of only part of the clinical work requested under the IND.
 For example, a specific protocol or part of a protocol is not allowed to proceed, while other protocols may do so.
-No more than 30 days after imposition of a clinical hold or partial clinical hold, the FDA will provide the sponsor a written explanation of the basis for the hold.
-Following issuance of a clinical hold or partial clinical hold, an investigation may only resume after the FDA has notified the sponsor that the investigation may proceed.
+No more than 30 days after imposition of a clinical hold or partial clinical hold, an investigation may only resume after the FDA has notified the sponsor that the investigation may proceed.
 The FDA will base that determination on information provided by the sponsor correcting the deficiencies previously cited or otherwise satisfying the FDA that the investigation can proceed.

 A sponsor may choose, but is not required, to conduct a foreign clinical study under an IND.
 When a foreign clinical study is conducted under an IND, all FDA IND requirements must be met unless waived.
 When the foreign clinical study is not conducted under an IND, the sponsor must ensure that the study complies with certain regulatory requirements in order to use the study as support for an IND or application for marketing approval.
 The FDA's regulations governing the acceptance of foreign clinical studies not conducted under an IND or an NDA require that such studies be conducted in accordance with good clinical practice, or GCP, including review and approval by an independent ethics committee, or IEC, and informed consent from subjects.
-The GCP requirements encompass both ethical and data integrity standards for clinical studies.
-The FDA's regulations are intended to help ensure the protection of human subjects enrolled in non-IND foreign clinical studies, as well as the quality and integrity of the resulting data.
+The GCP requirements encompass both ethical and data integrity standards for clinical studies, as well as the quality and integrity of the resulting data.
 They further help ensure that non-IND foreign studies are conducted in a manner comparable to that required for IND studies.